DillonSteyl/SCIE1000/Week 3/and_description.md

 In the following two exercises we will introduce two new operators called `and` and `or`.

 Being able to check conditions in sequence is useful, but there are some situations where it just isn't efficient.
-Consider a situation where you are in charge of writing code for a theme park.
-On the roller coasters, all riders must be above 130cm tall, and below 200cm tall.
-However, riders who are between 110cm and 130cm are allowed on the ride if they are accompanied by an adult.
+Consider a situation where you must check to see if someone is allowed to drive.
+To drive, the person must hold a valid license, and their BAC must be below 0.05 at the time of driving.
+The rules can be more complex depending on the license type and other conditions, but we will assume here that only open licenses exist.

 This is a situation where multiple conditions need to be true at the same time.
 We could try putting multiple if/elif/else statements in sequence, or we could use the `and` operator and make our if statements feel more natural.
 Here is the usual structure of an if statement that includes the `and` operator: